linkerd/website/linkerd.io/content/2/getting-started/_index.md

 Congratulations, you're now a Linkerd user!
 Here are some suggested next steps:

 - Use Linkerd to [debug the errors in *emojivoto*](/2/debugging-an-app/)
-- [Add own service](/2/adding-your-service/) to Linkerd without downtime
+- [Add your own service](/2/adding-your-service/) to Linkerd without downtime
 - Learn more about [Linkerd's architecture](/2/reference/architecture/)
 - Hop into the #linkerd2 channel on [the Linkerd Slack](https://slack.linkerd.io)